SteveBronder/hedgeable_ads/README.md

 An imputation method is used on the data for the variables `height`, `width`, `aratio`, and `local` which creates a new task labeled `impute_ad_task`.
 A Conditional Inference Tree model is used to develop imputations for the continuous variables with missing data as it is a simple model that is known to produce quick and reasonable results.
 More information on the inner workings of `ctree` can be found in the details of the help file [`?party::ctree()`] Model development for the imputation technique can be viewed in the file marked `tuning_missing` in the folder `tuning_scripts`.

-The `mlr` package's `impute()` function has a reproducible benefit, in that imputation can be easily performed on testing data by simply calling `reimpute()` [line 40].
+The `mlr` package's `impute()` function has a reproducible benefit in that imputation can be easily performed on testing data by simply calling `reimpute()` [line 40].
 For our purposes, 100 observations were randomly chosen to be the final holdout data that our models will be assessed on at the end of the tuning procedure.
+It should be noted that this method is rather ad-hoc.
+The models performance during the resampling strategy (training) should be emphasized more as it is more rigorous than a simple holdout set.

+Once we train the imputation model and use it on the original `ad_task` we receive back the `impute_ad_task`.

 ```r
 impute_ad_task